-When the psychotherapist-patient privilege does apply, it covers patients’ statements, and often therapists’ diagnoses and notes.
+When the therapist-patient privilege does apply, it covers patients’ statements, and often therapists’ diagnoses and notes.
 It includes recitations of fact, and expressions of emotion and opinion—just about anything the patient says.
 It can even include admissions of criminal liability: In several jurisdictions, a therapist cannot report someone who confesses to a crime.
 (United States v.
 Romo, 413 F.3d 1044 (9th Cir.
 2005), United States v.
 Landor, 699 F. Supp.
 2d 913 (E.D.
 Ky.
 2009).)

-The therapist’s required course of action depends on the circumstances, and can involve notifying the potential victim, the police, or both.
+The therapist’s required course of action can depend on the circumstances, and can involve notifying the potential victim, the police, or both.
 (United States v.
 Chase, 340 F.3d 978 (9th Cir.
 2003).)
 For instance, if a patient tells her psychiatrist that she plans on shooting her ex-boyfriend, the psychiatrist may have to notify the police and warn the former beau.
 If the patient is sufficiently mentally ill, the therapist may be required to initiate involuntary commitment proceedings.

 Many states have statutes requiring healthcare providers, including mental health professionals, to report any suspected abuse of children, elders, and dependent adults.
-So, in most cases, therapists who hear admissions of such abuse from patients not only can report their patients’ statements, they must.
+So, in most cases, therapists who hear admissions of such abuse from patients not only can report their patients’ statements—they must.